Polyrhythm Visualizer

 Outputs

-Studying cross-rhythms for a composition.
-Teaching polyrhythmic independence — mute all but two streams, gradually layer the others back in.
-Testing whether a 5:7 groove sounds the way you think it does before committing it to notation.
-Finding which pulse-count combinations have sparse versus dense coincidence patterns, which matters if you're writing for instruments that need landmarks.
-For nested tuplet durations and equivalent groupings inside a single pulse stream, use Rhythm & Subdivision.
+Use the visualizer to study cross-rhythms for a composition, or to teach polyrhythmic independence by muting all but two streams and layering the others back in one at a time.
+It is the fastest way to check whether a 5:7 groove actually sounds the way you imagine it before committing it to notation, and to compare pulse-count combinations with sparse versus dense coincidence patterns, which matters when you are writing for instruments that need clear landmarks.
+For nested-tuplet durations and equivalent groupings inside a single pulse stream, use Rhythm & Subdivision.

 Related modules